 When the SCC is caught early, it may be treated by curettage and electrodesiccation, photodynamic therapy or laser treatment.

 What is Melanoma?

 Melanoma is the deadliest type of skin cancer.
 When found early and treated, the cure rate is nearly 100%.
-At the Asarch Center for Dermatology, Laser & Mohs Surgery, we are dedicated to early detection and Melanoma research to cure this deadly skin cancer.
+At the Asarch Dermatology, Laser & Mohs Surgery, we are dedicated to early detection and Melanoma research to cure this deadly skin cancer.